meteoinfo/MeteoInfoDoc/_build/html/_sources/examples/meteoinfolab/satellite/cloudsat_swath.rst.txt

 *******************

 Open CloudSAT swath HDF data file and add two plots in a figure.
-Top one is radar refrectivity factor image on time and height dimensions.
+Top one is radar reflectivity factor image on time and height dimensions.
 Bottom one is satellite trajectory map plot.

 ::